-Jim Barnett is in his 31st season as the Warriors television analyst, having called the action and provided unique insights for three decades worth of the organization’s greatest moments – from Sleepy Floyd’s record-setting playoff performance; to the Run-TMC era; to We Believe; to the club’s three most-recent playoff appearances, culminating in the 2015 NBA Championship; and everything in between.
+Jim Barnett is in his 32nd season as the Warriors television analyst, having called the action and provided unique insights for three decades worth of the organization’s greatest moments – from Sleepy Floyd’s record-setting playoff performance, to the Run-TMC era, to We Believe, to the club’s four most-recent playoff appearances, the 2015 NBA Championship season, and everything in between.

 A self-proclaimed gym rat who still finds time to work on his jump shot, Barnett continues a deep-rooted passion for the game of basketball.
 He showed it on the court during an 11-year NBA career and now shares his passion with viewers as the Warriors color commentator.
 Once again this season, Barnett will join Bob Fitzgerald in broadcasting all Warriors games on Comcast SportsNet Bay Area.

 In addition to his broadcast work, Barnett plays an active role on a variety of television and radio programs throughout the basketball season.
 He serves as a co-host on various Warriors programs, including all of KNBR’s postgame radio shows.
 Active in the community, Barnett also entertains a number of speaking engagements throughout the greater Bay Area during the year, including several guest appearances at Warriors Basketball Camp sessions.